Skip to main content

 Save your metric

-After writing your custom metric code, select the Save button in the top right corner of the code editor.
+After writing your custom metric code, select the Save button in the bottom right corner of the code editor.
 Your metric will be validated and, if there are no errors, it will be saved and become available for use across your organization.You can now select this metric when running evaluations.

-1. the scorer function (scorer_fn)
+The scorer function

 This function evaluates individual responses and returns a score: